The Acoustics of Portable Vocal Booths

 So, what does a good portable vocal booth do then?

 It certainly should keep some external noise out.
-Our Porta-Booth Pro even has a built-in fleece hood for noise reduction a full 360 degrees around the booth for those extra noisy environments.
-More importantly it shapes or conditions the sound in the booth where your microphone resides.
-It takes echoes and that roomy-boomy sound out of your recording.
-To a large degree that is done by the inside walls of your booth through the absorption of reflected sound.
+Our Porta-Booth® Pro even has an included built-in fleece hood for noise reduction a full 360 degrees around the booth for those extra noisy environments.
+More importantly it shapes and the sound in the booth where your microphone resides taking the echoes and that roomy-boomy sound out of your recording.
+To a large degree that is done by the inside walls of your booth through the absorption of the projected sound into the booth.
 But not too much!
-Some vocal booths advertise an NRC (noise reduction coefficient) of 1.0 which means it absorbs 100% of reflected sound.
-But as the saying goes there can be too much of a good thing.
-This can make your recording and thus your voice sound dead.
+An NRC at or approaching 1.0 (absorbs 100% of sound) will result in your voice sounding flat or dead.
 You need to have some ambient reflection to give your voice a sense of presence.
 Otherwise, you end up with an unnatural sounding recording.

 What is the best value in portable vocal booths?